fortifi/docker-php-composer/README.md

 This image is designed for building PHP projects using composer.

-Based on Debian Jessie with PHP 7.0 installed from dotdeb.org.
+Based on Debian Stretch with PHP 7.0 installed

 Includes composer and the following PHP modules:
 - apcu
-- apcu-bc
 - bcmath
 - cli
 - curl